 ~enterprisedb/.bash_profile).
-In this manner, LD_LIBRARY_PATH will be set when you log in as enterprisedb.
+This ensures that LD_LIBRARY_PATH will be set when you log in as enterprisedb.

-If however, you are using a Linux service script with the systemctl or service command to start or restart Advanced Server, LD_LIBRARY_PATH must be set within the service script so it is in effect when the script invokes the pg_ctl utility.
+If you are using a Linux service script with the systemctl or service command to start or restart Advanced Server, you must set LD_LIBRARY_PATH so it is in effect when the script invokes the pg_ctl utility.